KevinMarquette/kevinmarquette.github.io/_posts/2016-10-28-powershell-everything-you-wanted-to-know-about-pscustomobject.md

 ## Creating objects

 I love using `[PSCustomObject]` in Powershell.
 Creating a usable object has never been easier.
-Becaus of that, I am going to skip over all the other ways you can create an object.
+Becaus of that, I am going to skip over all the other ways you can create an object but I do need to mention that most of this is Powershell v3.0 and newer.

     $myObject = [PSCustomObject]@{
         Name     = 'Kevin'